 Like many cities in Florida, Venice is also called a “historic” city.
 Well, it all depends on what one’s idea of “historic” or “historical” is.
 If 200 years is already the definition of “historical,” yes, Venice is historical.
 The early 18th century was the starting point when the first settlers “invaded” the mosquito infested swamp land and built the first primitive log cabins.

 The Indians paved the Way

 Of course, somebody lived there before the white settlers arrived.
-It is a beautiful spot, and it always was.
-The Calusa Indians lived in the area for many thousand years before the European settlers took over, however, the Indians never really “settled.”
-They moved around, from one place to another because that was their idea of “settling.”
-Mid 1800 the Indians were all gone, mid-1900 the log cabins were all gone, too.
-The swamps and the mosquitoes also disappeared.
-Well, the latter went almost.
-Once in a while, you can hear one, two or three of them buzzing around.
+This is a beautiful spot.
+We are not talking about dinosaurs or other “critters.”
+The tribe of the Calusa Indians lived in the area for many thousand years before the European settlers took over, however, the Indians never really “settled.”
+They moved around, from one place to another.
+Whenever there was plenty of food in the area, the Indians stayed for a while.
+That was their idea of “settling.”
+Around 1850 the Indians were all gone.
+By mid-1900 the log cabins were all gone, too.
+The swamps disappeared and with them did some mosquitoes.
+But the native Floridians, the insects, are the real rulers.
+You will always hear them them buzzing around.

 The big parking area in the center of Venice is “the” place for small and big events.
 It is the spot where the farmers market attracts a lot of people every Saturday morning, and it is the place where all the other main activities take place.
 Not too long ago some developers put in a proposal to get rid of the parking area by building a massive high-rise parking garage.
 Fortunately, that was turned down, and the people of Venice will still enjoy all the events that take place in the original parking area in the future.